phwelo/php-long-polling/README.md

 1. There are better tools for this, like node.js, which can handle MUCH more concurrent connections and serve data faster, with much less memory usage and afaik while using only ONE thread.

-2. Apache2 uses 18MB afaik per thread by default, so having a "permanent connection" with 100 clients will use a lot of memory.
-I'm currently experimenting with lighttpd, NGINX and appserver.io to find a better solution.

-## You like that ?

-:) Then have a look at my blog [DEV METAL](http://www.dev-metal.com), at [my other repos](https://github.com/panique), [donate two dollars for a big coffee](https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=P5YLUK4MW3LDG) or [Flattr the project](https://flattr.com/submit/auto?user_id=panique&url=https%3A%2F%2Fgithub.com%2Fpanique%2Fphp-long-polling).
-Thanks!